Florida State University

 Prospective students that are identified for interviews are offered an opportunity to visit Tallahassee for an in-person interview OR conduct a remote interview.

-• Students will be provided options for their visit from which to select (this may occur at a private residence with faculty or students, or at a local hotel).
+Students will be provided multiple options for lodging during their visit (such as at a private residence with faculty or students, or at a local hotel).

 Admissions Decisions: